jnozzi/cocoadev.com/markdown/NSScrollView.md

 Hello All,

 I am wanting to make a list of files and folders, using the arrows for next folder as the finder does.
-Must this be one using a General/NSScrollView or can i do it with a General/NSTableView?
+Must this be one using a NSScrollView or can i do it with a NSTableView?

 Anyway, how can i take an array, and then add a new arrow and sublist for a folder?